eswong610/user-guide-docs/docs/expressconnect.md

 ## Step 6 - Customizing your connection string
 Recall back to the database administrator you set up.
-Customize your string so that your user name replaces <sample> and your user password replaces <password>.
+Customize your string so that your user name replaces "<sample>" and your user password replaces "<password>".

 ## Step 7 - Creating a connection.js file
 On your code editor, create a new folder called Database.
 Enter into that directory and then create a file called connection.js